adlnet/xAPI-Spec/xAPI.md

 * An agent MUST be identified by one (1) of the four types of inverse functional identifiers (see
 <a href="#inversefunctional"> 4.1.2.3 Inverse functional Identifier</a>);
 * An agent MUST NOT include more than one (1) inverse functional identifier;
-* An agent MUST NOT use inverse functional identifiers that are also used as a Group identifier;
+* An agent SHOULD NOT use inverse functional identifiers that are also used as a Group identifier;

 The table below lists the properties of Agent objects, other than the inverse functional identifiers (see <a href="#inversefunctional"> 4.1.2.3 Inverse Functional Identifier</a>).